 When the move across the border came, it was almost predictable - ARVN troops aboard armoured personnel carriers.

-When the move across the border came, it was almost predictable - ARVN troops aboard armoured personnel carriers.
+Background: When the move across the border came, it was almost predictable - ARVN troops aboard armoured personnel carriers.
 It was estimated that two brigades crossed into Laos by road.

 Bulldozers manned by South Vietnamese soldiers, cleared the way for the APC's - going beyond the last american check point and pushing into Laos.